vimalloc/flask-jwt-extended/README.md

     app.run()
 ```
 Now if an expired token tries to access the protected endpoint, we will get the
-json we specified back instead of our default behaivor.
+json we specified back instead of the default implementation.

 The available loader functions are:
 * expired_token_loader